How do I set details for an account?

 View Slack API Key

-If you have enabled the Slack Notifications feature option, you can add a Slack API key in Account Settings.
+If you have enabled the Slack Notifications feature preview, you can add a Slack API key in Account Settings.
 The Slack API Key is generated from an app created using the Slack API.
 To add a new Slack API key, type the Bot User OAuth Access Token copied from Slack in the New Slack Api Key field.

 Learn more about creating a Slack App for your institution.